Bank of England set to raise rates for first time since 2007

 “The market has largely priced in a rise, but it will probably be more of a surprise to the general public,” Mac Gorain said.

-Additional reporting by Andy Bruce; editing by John Stonestreet
+Additional reporting by Andy Bruce; editing by John Stonestreet and Gareth Jones